microsoft/CCF/doc/build_apps/kv/kv_how_to.rst

 Read/Write safety
 -----------------

-If you are only reading from or only writing to a given :cpp:class:`kv::Map` you can retrieve a `read-only` or `write-only` handle for it, turning unexpected reads/writes (which would introduce unintended dependencies between transactions) into compile-time errors.
+If you are only reading from or only writing to a given :cpp:type:`kv::Map` you can retrieve a `read-only` or `write-only` handle for it, turning unexpected reads/writes (which would introduce unintended dependencies between transactions) into compile-time errors.
 Instead of calling :cpp:func:`kv::Tx::rw` to get a handle which can both read and write, you can call :cpp:func:`kv::Tx::ro` to acquire a read-only handle or :cpp:func:`kv::Tx::wo` to acquire a write-only handle.

 .. code-block:: cpp